aha-app/aha-services/docs/jira.md

 Please carefully follow these instructions to ensure that the integration is properly configured.

 1. Configure the Server URL, Username and Password below.
+Click the _Test connection_ button
 2. After a short delay, you will be able to choose the Project the issues will be created in.
 3. Map how you want new features to show up in Jira and how the Jira status fields should map to Aha!
 3. Copy the Hook URL below.
 In the Jira administration section on the _System_ tab, choose _Webhooks_.